-A9 Information gathering, analysis, and dissemination
+A9 Information gathering, analysis, and Dissemination

-Information gathering (including, but not limited to, literature surveys, inventories, site visits, and audits), data analysis (including, but not limited to, computer modelling), document preparation (such asincluding, but not limited to, conceptual design, or feasibility studies, and analytical energy supply and demand studies), and information dissemination (including, but not limited to, document mailings, publication, and distribution,; and classroom training and informational programs), but not including site characterization or environmental monitoring.
-(See Also also see B3.1 of appendix B to this subpart.)
+Information gathering (including, but not limited to, literature surveys, inventories, site visits, and audits), data analysis (including, but not limited to, computer modeling), document preparation (including, but not limited to, conceptual design, feasibility studies, and analytical energy supply and demand studies), and information dissemination (including, but not limited to, document publication and distribution, and classroom training and informational programs), but not including site characterization or environmental monitoring.
+(See also B3.1 of appendix B to this subpart.)